EARLY PIONEER FAMILIES

 Herb and Florence’s sons Dennis and Lonnie both played baseball and hockey in Beverly while growing up as young boys.

 Dennis played juvenile baseball sponsored by the Beverly Drakes and juvenile hockey for the Maple Leaf Athletic Club.
-Lonnie played little league for Whalen construction and house league hockey at the peewee and bantam levels and on the 1961 Beverly Bantam C Championship team.
+Lonnie meanwhile played little league for Whalen construction and house league, peewee and bantam hockey in 1961 on Beverly Bantam C Championship team.
 Lonnie was brought up from peewee to play against Capilano in the old Edmonton Gardens which was quite a thrill for the youngster.

 Lonnie played bantam and midget for the Maple Leaf Athletic club during his youth.
 He then coached Bantam AA with the Maple Leaf Athletic club from 1982 until 1986 with the Boston Pizza sponsored team and the Edmonton Police Association sponsored team.

-Both Dennis and Lonnie played for the Turbo Oilers in 1971-72.
-This was a championship winning team in the commercial Hockey League – the series going seven games against the WW Arcade team at Santa Rosa Arena.
-Their father Herbert Hanson was helping with team equipment and management with three other coaching staff.
+Both Denis and Lonnie played for the Turbo Oilers in 1971-72.
+This was a championship winning team I the commercial Hockey League, in seven games against the WW Arcade at Santa Rosa Arena which their father Herbert Hanson was helping with equipment and managing with three other coaching staff.

-It is interesting how both Herbert in his youth won the Commercial League trophy with the Beverly Bushmine Tigers — and then to be part of the coaching staff for his two son’s team (Turbo Oilers) winning the Commercial league trophy as well.
+It is interesting how both Herbert in his youth won the Commercial League trophy with the Beverly Bushmine Tigers then to be connected to his two sons team the Turbo Oilers winning the Commercial league trophy as well.

 Herbert passed away a year later on November 22, 1973.
-His life was taken by lung cancer caused by the lead fumes in the paint he had endured all those years in his painting and decorating business.
-Herbert left behind wife Florence, two sons — Dennis (Pheona) and Lonnie and his grand-daughter Charlene.
+His life was taken by lung cancer caused by the lead fumes in the paint he had had endured all those years in his ow painting and decorating business.
+Herbert left behind his wife Florence, two son’s Dennis (Pheona) and Lonnie and his granddaughter Charlene.

-After Herbert’s passing, Florence continued renting out their house two doors down from the newer home at 4838-115 Avenue to try and sustain some income.
-Times weren’t easy financially in the Hanson household in the early days of their business, however, Florence always did her best to pay the bills and keep the books in proper order as a stay at home wife.
+After Herbert’s passing Florence continued renting out their house two doors down from the newer home at 4838-115 Avenue built in 1961 by Fort Construction to try and sustain some income.
+Times weren’t easy financially in the Hanson household owning their own business in the early days however, Florence always did her best to try and keep the bills paid and books kept in proper order while a stay at home wife.

 Florence Hanson passed away on July 20, 1999 at age 79.
-She had suffered with Alzheimers disease but it was auto-immune hepatitis that eventually took her life.
-Surviving her were Dennis (Pheona) and two children and Lonnie (Lenore).
+She did have Alzheimer’s disease however, it was the autoimmune hepatitis that shut down her liver that actually took her life.
+Left to mourn her death were Denis (Pheona) and two children and Lonnie (Lenore).
 She was a good mother, grandmother and mother-in-law.

-After Florence’s passing, the Hanson house at 4838-115 was sold to a new owner.
+After Florence’s passing the Hanson house at 4825-115 was sold and has been occupied by a new owner.
 In 2004, the old Hanson house at 4840-115 Avenue was torn down and replaced with a newer home.

-After Dennis graduated high school he attended NAIT in the Culinary Foods Program which he excelled in — soon becoming a chef for Alberta College and numerous other businesses.
+After Dennis graduated high school he attended NAIT in the Culinary Foods Program which he excelled in soon becoming a chef for Alberta College and numerous other businesses.
 In the late 1980’s Dennis opened his own business Beverly Cycle for a number of years.
-Dennis eventually went back to chefing at Robin Hood School in Sherwood Park until his retirement in 2008.
+Dennis eventually went back to being a chef at Robyn Hood School in Sherwood Park until his retirement in 2008.
 Dennis spends much of his time with his family and grandchildren and he is also an avid golfer.

-After completing high school, Lonnie worked as a sales representative for McDonald Tobacco, for People’s Credit Jewellers and with the provincial government in 1978 in the Consumer and Corporate Affairs department for 30 years.
-In 1976, Lonnie was diagnosed with end stage renal failure requiring dialysis three times per week.
-He received his first kidney transplant in 1978, his second one in 1987 and third in 1996.
+After completing high school Lonnie worked as a sales representative for McDonald Tobacco, for People’s Credit Jewellers until becoming employed with the provincial government in 1978 with Consumer and Corporate Affairs which he has been with for over 30 years now until a health issue presented itself.
+In 1976, Lonnie was diagnosed with end stage renal failure requiring dialysis three times per week at the U of A Hospital.
+He received his first cadaver kidney transplant in 1978, his second one in 1986 and third in 1996.
 He spent five years on dialysis periodically between transplants.
-Lonnie’s saving grace was the support of his spouse Lenore and the excellent care from the U of A staff along with anti-rejection drugs he takes to keep the kidney transplants working.
+Lonnie’s saving grace was the support of his spouse Lenore and the excellent care from the U of A staff along with anti-rejection drugs he takes to keep the kidney transplant working.

 Music was a large part of Lonnie’s junior high school days playing in his first band the “Vagabonds” who one the best group act in the 1965 Beverly Talent Show.
-The Vagabonds went to the city finals and came in second to the young children’s group “Taitums”.
-Lonnie continued playing for a number of talented hobby bands that featured many styles of music.
+The Vagabonds went to the city finals and came in second to the very young children’s group “Taitums”.
+Lonnie continued playing for a number of talented hobby bands from country, classic rock, olde tyme and blues music.

-Lonnie has had a number of volunteer positions — from canvasser to director.
+Lonnie has had a number of volunteer positions from canvassing to being director.
 These included the Kidney Foundation, Edmonton Society for Dialysis, Edmonton Blues Society, Edmonton Folk Festival, Edmonton Jazz Festival and Yardbird Suite, Edmonton Blues Festival and the Red Cross.

-Dennis and his family reside in Sherwood Park and Lonnie in Edmonton.
+Dennis and his family reside in Sherwood Park and Lonnie in Edmonton staying in touch with each other.
 Dennis and Lonnie both came from good hard-working honest stock and were always respectful of their upbringing in Beverly area.

 William Humberstone — 1836-1922